mintplugins/mp-core/readme.txt

 == Changelog ==

 = 1.0.0.5 = December X, 2014
-* Changes the save routine for single meta fields to match the changes made for repeaters (quotes, esc_html)
+* Changes the save routine for single meta fields to match the changes made for repeaters in 1.0.0.4 (quotes, esc_html)
+* Make metaboxes save every field upon every save.
+This was supposed to save time but was failing.

 = 1.0.0.4 = December 12, 2014
 * Changed metabox save routine to save all fields if it is the first time it is ever being saved